 Once you do that, it makes it a lot easier to see, "Oh, there's a hole here.
 Or oh, I could create a template for this email so that every time I send an email of this nature, I've already got a template built up and set aside."
-I put that in my Trello board.
+I put that on my Trello board.
 And so that I know whenever I have a scheduling email, this email template is the one I'm going to use.
 That way you don't have to reinvent the wheel every single time.

 That’s what I love about systems too, is that you can create them to where you do not have to recreate the wheel every time.
 And your brain will automatically go once you train it to, it will automatically go to that place of efficiency and that system, because I've already created the neuropathways to get there.

 And so another way that...
 Let me see.
 Oh yeah.
-So like I said before, another great benefit and what I'd really like to emphasize is that when we create systems and those systems become habit, it really does reduce brain fatigue because our brain goes on autopilot.
+So like I said before, another great benefit and what I'd really like to emphasize is that when we create systems and those systems become a habit, it really does reduce brain fatigue because our brain goes on autopilot.
 I know for me when I start a new position or a new job, I can be overwhelmed with how we do things in this new job or new position.

 A good example of that is our expense reports that we do.
 Tracking all those expenses and managing credit cards, the work credit card for my executive.
 That first time or two in doing that is a real challenge and it takes me a long time because I don't necessarily have it down yet.
 I don't know the system of the company.
 But there again, sometimes you have to slow down to speed up.

 I'll go ahead and create a system around that and the next time it takes even less time.
 And then three or four times down the road it takes me an hour or two.
 It's not a big deal.
-And that is what I love about any system is that it really does take less brain power in order to actually implement and to see it through in the long run.
+And that is what I love about any system is that it really does take less brainpower in order to actually implement and to see it through in the long run.

 I know it can be difficult and a challenge to slow down now, but the payoff will be great and it will be really significant moving forward.

 Last but certainly not least, I would just like to say that a good system will save you time.
 It'll save you mental energy, but it will also save you time.
 So as you can tell, and because our brains automatically go to where they need to go with the system, it is just very time saving as well.
 So I will set a time parameter on my Trello board for each task.
 And I've noticed that as I do the task more and more, or as I automate or really think strategically about the system behind the task, that, that time frame will go down and down and down.
-It will take less and less and less time over time to do it when we view our work through this systems model.
+It will take less and less and less time overtime to do it when we view our work through this systems model.

-Okay guys, that is all I have for you for this week.
+Okay, guys, that is all I have for you for this week.
 I hope it was helpful.
 I will be back next week to share a few suggestions for how you can systematize your work and a few systems that I would recommend all of us put in place as assistants.
 But until then, I will see you later.
 Have a great rest of your week.